oneapi-src/oneDPL/examples/histogram/README.md

 For the dense histogram all the bins(including the zero-size bins) are stored, whereas for the sparse algorithm only non-zero sized bins are stored.

+## License

+This code example is licensed under MIT license.

 ## Building the histogram program for CPU and GPU

 ### On a Linux* System